ucsb-cs8/w20/_lab/lab05.md

 Let's get started by creating a file **{{page.num}}.py**.

+**IMPORTANT**: For all functions, even if you are given code for it, you need to verify that the code is running correctly.
+As such, you want to always write your own tests to verify that you are able to correctly return the requested values.

 ## Example of the use of modulo
 Given a random number `num`, use it to index a list and advise the user on which step to take to succeed in this course.
 The user can provide any non-negative number `num`, and this number may be larger than the length of the list that we want to index.